 Your CNetID is the key to accessing most services, systems, and applications while you are a student at UChicago.
 Create your CNetID, and refer to the Claim Your CNetID knowledge article for instructions if needed.

 Two-factor authentication is one of the best tools to secure your sensitive information from hackers and data breaches.
 UChicago uses two-factor authentication (2FA) as a layer of protection on most of the systems, services, and apps provided to you as a student.
 You will need to set up 2FA before setting up MyAccount, Microsoft 365 suite (e.g., Outlook, Word, Excel, OneDrive, etc.), and the UChicago Virtual Private Network (cVPN).
-Learn more about 2FA and how to set it up.
+Learn more about 2FA and how to set it up in this FAQ.
 You can also view these 2FA-related articles for specific instructions on topics that cover what you should do when you lose or break a device that uses 2FA or use a YubiKey for 2FA authentication, and more.

 Change CNetID Password